Audrey Obuobisa- Darko*

-This year for the first time the Kemper Human Rights Education Foundation held two essay contests: one for students in the United States and one for students in other countries.
-Below are excerpts from essays we received.
-This year, also for the first time, we offered seven $100 honorable mentions.
-The photos of the seven honorable mention winners followed by their essays are also below.
+In 2017, for the first time, the Kemper Human Rights Education Foundation sponsored two essay contests: one for high school students in the United States and one for high school students who were citizens and residents of other countries.
+115 essays were received from 13 high schools in the United States.
+34 Essays were received from 11 high schools located in four countries outside the U.S. In 2017, also for the first time, we offered seven $100 honorable mentions.

 “In my dream, I see a country where the most fundamental human rights are not being violated…my reality…is the complete opposite of my dream!” —Yaas Farzanefar

 “Humans are like leaves, and the tree is like humanity.
 We each have a role to play in order to make our tree grow.
 It is the job of the entire human race to treat everyone equally ensuring that our tree grows to its full.” —Mika Schubert

 “Natural rights are what connects the world, helping us all to empathize with our fellow human beings,” —Arden Hauk.